 About our Thanksgiving birds

-This year our heritage turkeys are coming from Good Shepherd Poultry Ranch.
+Our heritage turkeys come from Good Shepherd Poultry Ranch.
 Frank R. Reese Jr., owner of Good Shepherd Poultry Ranch, is a fourth-generation farmer who has been producing the country’s best poultry for 60 years.
-If you enjoyed the heritage turkeys we previously carried from BN Ranch, you’ll be pleased to know that Good Shepherd provided the original breeding stock for BN Ranch turkeys.
 The turkeys are raised on pasture, fly and roost in trees and are 100% free of antibiotics.
 In fact, these are the oldest pure genetic lines of heritage turkeys in America, dating back to the 1830s.

 Since starting his first flock in the 1950s, Frank has dedicated his life to raising heritage birds and ensuring the survival of their unique breeds.
 Frank’s philosophy of animal husbandry rests on three fundamentals: animal welfare, breed conservancy and environmental stewardship.
 The result of Frank’s breeding methods and attentive animal husbandry is happy, healthy turkeys with a character of flavor and juiciness that cannot be matched.
 The meat of heritage birds is visibly darker and the flavor is deep and rich.
 The Local Butcher Shop receives the turkeys fresh (never frozen) a few days before Thanksgiving.